ray-project/ray/doc/source/rllib/rllib-offline.rst

     # Show the constructed episodes.
     print(f"Episodes: {episodes}")

-The example above illustrates the flexibility of RLlib's Offline RL API for custom data transformation.
+The preceding example illustrates the flexibility of RLlib's Offline RL API for custom data transformation.
 In this case, a customized :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` processes a batch of text data - organized as sentences - and converts each sentence into a :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode`.
 The static method returns a dictionary containing a list of these
 :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` instances.
 Similarly, you can extend this functionality by overriding the :py:meth:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner.__call__` method.
-For instance, you could implement a :py:class:`ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline` that stacks multiple observations (e.g., tokens) together.
+For instance, you could implement a :py:class:`ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline` that stacks multiple observations (for example, tokens) together.
 This can be achieved using RLlib's
 :py:class:`~ray.rllib.connectors.learner.frame_stacking.FrameStackingLearner` and is shown in the example below.

 .. testcode::